kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/XXXX-restore-selector-support.md

-# AEP-XXXX: Restore Label Selector Support to VPA
+# AEP-XXXX: Support for Heterogeneous Workloads in StatefulSets and Deployments

 ## Summary